NickAlleeProgrammingProjectsPortfolio/bigDataMapReduceOnCustomDataset/README.md

 For all accidents, I will find most common weather.

 ##### The Solution
-1. Mapper Input -
+1. Mapper Input - accidnets.txt
-2. Mapper Output -
+2. Mapper Output - mapped.txt
-3. Reducer Output -
+3. Reducer Output - reduced.txt
-4. Best Chart Type -
+4. Best Chart Type - For this type of data I think bar graph is perfect visual representation.
+As I am only working with total number of accidents and weather condition.
+But both axis has huge number of data bar graph could prefectly represnt this data.
+The Data Visualizaion can be found:

+The final excel result can be found at:

+5. Commands used: ''' python .\mapper.py ''' ''' python .\sorter.py ''' ''' python .\reducer.py '''